-If you can move in one go, relatively easy, then great that’s a nice thing to do.
-Convert data, consider modification requirements, train and go (I know I made that sound too simple!)
-If you can’t upgrade all in one go, maybe due to size, complexity or just because you want to solve specific issues sooner rather than later, that’s OK too, either way making a bridge to your future is something to consider.
+If you can move in one go, relatively easy, then that’s a great thing to do.
+Convert data, consider modification requirements, train and go (we know we made that sound too simple!)
+If you can’t upgrade all in one go, maybe due to size, complexity or just because you want to solve specific issues sooner rather than later, that’s OK too.
+Either way, making a bridge to your future is something to consider.

-We are implementing some large upgrades for companies who could simply not consider moving the whole application at once, so bite off finance as a first department to move.
+We are implementing some large upgrades for companies who could simply not consider moving the whole application at once, so choose the finance department as the first to move.
 In this scenario, we are operationally using the old Dynamics NAV solution, catching the integration points to finance, and moving the transaction details to a new Dynamics 365 Business Central solution where the details are posted.
 As an example, a P.O. is created in old Dynamics NAV, receipt is posted, the receipt is moved to Dynamics 365 Business Central to match with the invoice.
-Once received from the supplier, the invoice and all accounts payable activity are processed in Dynamics 365 Business Central.
-Posting of sales that are shipped from the old Dynamics NAV system are also passed to Dynamics 365 Business Central so that cash receipts and bank reconciliation, as well as finance reporting can all be maintained in Dynamics 365 Business Central.
+Once received from the supplier, the invoice and all accounts payable activity are processed in Business Central.
+Posting of sales that are shipped from the old Dynamics NAV system are also passed to Business Central so that cash receipts and bank reconciliation, as well as finance reporting can all be maintained in Business Central.

 We implemented an eCommerce functional bridge into Van Hage Garden Centre's old 2.6 NAV solution, allowing them to use Sana Commerce and capitalise on web sales, reducing man hours spent running the website, giving them a better view of sales and much more.
 All of these amazing benefits without having to invest in their old NAV solution!
 Watch the video case study here:

 You can also click here to read the full written case study.